Lorriu/java-api-assessment/README2.md

 1. Good use of HTTP Protocols - methods, request and response, have full CRUD operations supported
 1. Documentation

+I decided to create a Cocktail API, that can be used to read, add, update and delete a list of cocktails.
+There are multiple use cases this API can be used for including a cocktail recipe app/website, a cocktail ordering system, that could be used by resturants or bars, it can be an add on feature to a menu or used for inventory or teaching bartenders.

 I will decribe how each item was included in the project below:

 ## At least one algoritm